 My nearly 24 years’ experience working in higher education includes learning center leadership, tutoring, immersion programs, classroom and laboratory instruction, prior learning assessment, and degree program planning.
 I am currently the Director of the Student Academic Consulting Center & Immersion Programs at Baruch College.
 I hold a master’s degree in Higher Education Administration, an executive certificate in Educational Research, and Level Three Learning Center Leadership Certification through NCLCA.

-It would be my pleasure and privilege to continue to serve with the group of dedicated, energetic, creative people that comprise the leadership of ATP.
+It is my pleasure and privilege to continue to serve with the group of dedicated, energetic, creative people that comprise the leadership of ATP.

 Jill is an Instructor in the Supportive Services Program at the University of Minnesota-Duluth.
-A long-time member of ATP, she is currently Chair of the Publications Committee and has been newsletter editor for several years.
+A long-time member of ATP, she has been Chair of the Publications Committee and has been newsletter editor for several years.
 In addition, she has assisted with editing Synergy

 Position Descriptions (as outlined in the following ATP Bylaws)